C4Archive/createiveapplications/chapter1.md

 }
 ```

+>NOTE: The timer has to be set as a variable **outside** the method in which you create it.

 And, if you want to know how many times the timer has fired, you can do this:

 ```